We may receive compensation when you click on links to products from our partners.

 Job Shadowing

-Job shadowing, which is the process of watching a professional work and learn how the job is done.
+Job shadowing is the process of watching a professional work and learning how the job is done.
 Find a mentor you trust and ask if they offer job shadowing.
 Most mentors are eager to see those just entering the workforce succeed.
 They usually also have an abundance of work they need to do, so it’s the perfect opportunity to show you the ropes of your chosen career path.

 Network